It’s hard enough to find good healthcare talent at the best of times, but apparently it’s only going to get more challenging.

 But remember that a powerful EVP has to do with more than a paycheck.
 Include other perks like healthcare plans, paid time off, parental leave, and flexible schedules, especially for strenuous shifts.

 Also, consider defining career growth opportunities for each role.
 A recent Gallup report revealed that 59% of millennials search for learning and growth opportunities when they apply to jobs.
+It’s no wonder this is so relevant to them, given the fast change in technology and the increased use of AI in healthcare.

 8. Promote from within